 Co-create Classroom Expectations

-1. I don’t know about you, but I don’t love following rules for rules’ sake.
+I don’t know about you, but I don’t love following rules for rules’ sake.
 It feels forced, I feel belittled – and I kind of feel challenged to break them, just because I can.
 (Do you all want me as a student in your classes?)
-It’s the same way with kids: walking in on Day 1 with a set of posted rules is… deflating AND clearly shows that the teacher is in absolute charge of the space (teacher centered).
-Instead of you creating the rules, co-create the rules together.
+It’s similar with students.
+Walking in on Day 1 with a set of posted rules is… deflating AND clearly shows that the teacher is in absolute charge of the space (teacher centered).
+Instead of just you presenting the rules, co-create the rules together.
 Stick with me, here.
 I have taught Pre-K through 5th grade and ALL students were able, with the right level, of support, to create a list of expectations for our classroom.
-Here are the magic 4 questions that I use:

-1. How do you want me (teacher) to treat you (students)?
+• How do you want me (teacher) to treat you (students)?

-2. How do you want to be treated by other students?
+• How do you want to be treated by other students?

-3. How do you think I (teacher) want to be treated by you?
+• How do you think I (teacher) want to be treated by you?

-4. How do you want to be treated when there is a problem?
+• How do you want to be treated when there is a problem?

 Using this protocol, we create a shared list of adverbs (kindly, nicely, gently) and adjectives (calm, good, smart) to describe our ideal classroom.
 We then look at the list and look for trends: which words do we see over and over again?
 We whittle these down to 3-5 keywords that we use to build our positively stated expectations.
 Pro tip: ensure that at least one of your expectations is about bodily safety (ie: We keep our bodies to ourselves).
-Once we have our 3-5 expectations, when then do another round of brainstorming, asking:

 • What will this LOOK like?